uperl/App-cpangitify/README.md

 It is of course better to import from Subversion or to clone an existing git repository, but that may not be an option.

+If the distribution you are migrating changed names during its history, simply specify each name it had on the command line.
+Be sure to specify the current name first (this will be used when creating a directory name for the repository).
+For example [Mojolicious::Plugin::TtRenderer](http://search.cpan.org/perldoc?Mojolicious::Plugin::TtRenderer) was once called [MojoX::Renderer::TT](http://search.cpan.org/perldoc?MojoX::Renderer::TT), so you would get both names in the history like this:

+    % cpan2git Mojolicious::Plugin::TtRenderer MojoX::Renderer::TT

 # OPTIONS

 ## \--help | -h